josmar-crwdstffng/angular/aio/content/guide/lightweight-injection-tokens.md

 *   The compiler must retain *value position* references at runtime, which prevents the component from being tree-shaken.

-In the example, the compiler retains the `LibHeaderComponent` token that occurs in the value position, which prevents the referenced component from being tree-shaken, even if the application developer does not actually use `<lib-header>` anywhere.
+In the example, the compiler retains the `LibHeaderComponent` token that occurs in the value position, which prevents the referenced component from being tree-shaken, even if the application developer does not actually use the `lib-header` element anywhere.
 If `LibHeaderComponent` is large \(code, template, and styles\), including it unnecessarily can significantly increase the size of the client application.

 ## When to use the lightweight injection token pattern